juhp/simple-prompt/README.md

 # simple-prompt

-A little library for commandline text prompts for user input.
+A simple commandline text prompt library for user input.

-- `prompt`: return a String
+- `prompt`: returns a string
+- `promptEnter` waits for Enter key
+- `promptNonEmpty` prompts for non-empty string
-- `prompt_` ignore input
+- `promptInitial` with pre-filled initial input
+- `promptPassword` prompts for password
-- `yesno` expects y/n answer
+- `yesNo` expects y/n answer
+- `yesNoDefault` [y/N] or [Y/n]

 It uses haskeline to read the input.